Table of Contents

 3. Do decentralized exchanges charge trading fees?

-Yes, DEXs charge fees in the form of blockchain network (gas) fees for executing trades.
+Yes, DEXs charge fees in the form of blockchain network for executing trades.
 These fees vary depending on network congestion.

 4. Are DEX transactions anonymous?